 Tips To Create Your Very Small Garden

--When you have a limited area, purchase a few high value trees, (Fast Growing Trees), shrubs and flowers that add multi-season interest to your garden.
+-When you have a limited area, purchase a few high value trees, (Plants Express), shrubs and flowers that add multi-season interest to your garden.
 Look for trees with unusual bark such as a river birch (these trees like water so only purchase them if you have a semi-wet area) or tree-like crepe myrtle.

--The shrubs (Fast Growing Trees) you choose should bring color to spring, summer and fall.
+-The shrubs (Plants Express) you choose should bring color to spring, summer and fall.
 Spring varieties are azaleas and rhododendrons, summer types include butterfly bush and potentilla, and fall shrubs such as hydrangea “Limelight” (Nature Hills Nursery) or hydrangea Pinky Winky are good choices.

 -When selecting flowers, look not only for flowers that bloom in different seasons but ones with varied colored leaves and varied shaped leaves.